Nirmala, 8: “I’ll be a great actress when i grow up”

 A new beginning

-After eight months of rehabilitation with Handicap International staff, first at Bir hospital and then at our local partner's, the National Disabled Fund, Nirmala and Khembro took their very first steps on their new prosthetic legs.
+After eight months of rehabilitation with HI staff, first at Bir hospital and then at our local partner's, the National Disabled Fund, Nirmala and Khendo took their very first steps on their new prosthetic legs.

 Nirmala was very happy with the results.
 “I’m feeling good,” she exclaimed.
 “Before the prosthesis, I wasn’t walking straight.
 Now I’m walking straight!”